 Head to Google Play and look for a phone info app.
 These applications can pull off information from serial numbers, IMEI codes, and other things we usually don’t understand.
-It doesn’t always work for finding out how old your phone is, but it’s worth a shot.
+It doesn’t always work to determine how old your phone is, but it’s worth a shot.

-Unfortunately, if you didn’t find it on the box, in the settings, or through an app, one of your last resorts is trying manufacturing codes.
-The problem with these codes is that they are typically not just OEM specific, but can even be model specific.
+Unfortunately, if you didn’t find it on the box, in the settings, or through an app, one of your last resorts is trying manufacturer codes.
+The problem with these codes is that they are typically not just OEM-specific, but can even be model specific.
 That makes it impossible for us to guide you directly.

 Some devices will respond to entering the “*#197328640#*” or “*#*#197328640#*#*” into the dialer (without quotation marks).
 This will then open a service menu.
 Go into Menu Version Information > Hardware Versions > Read Manufacturing Date.